marcustw/rn-workshop-2/README.md

   ```sh
   npm i
   ```
+5. Add your own unit tests and change the test script in `package.json`.
-5. Delete this `README.md` and replace with your own...
+6. Delete this `README.md` and replace with your own...

 ### Specifications
 | Package Manager | Version |